mesho23/real-time_chatting/README.md

-note you need to configure the necessary MySQL and Gmail account also you need to install the needed modules ex. npm install express
+note you need to configure the necessary MySQL and Gmail account also you need to install the needed modules ex. npm install